 In 2005, we expanded the product offerings of the EFT Processing Segment through the acquisition of Instreamline S.A., a Greek company that provides credit card and POS outsourcing services in addition to debit card and transaction gateway switching services in Greece and the Balkan region.
 In 2007, we combined our EFT and Software segments as both businesses are strategically aligned due to the fact that our software segment primarily supports our EFT service offerings and processing centers.
-In 2011 Euronet, through one of its group companies, was granted authorization as an e-money institution in the United Kingdom as a result of the Second E-Money Directive ("2EMD") coming in to force.
-Euronet also obtained relevant memberships of Visa and MasterCard during 2011.
+In 2009 Euronet, through one of its group companies, was granted authorization as an e-money institution in the United Kingdom under the E-Money Directive.
+Euronet obtained relevant memberships of Visa and MasterCard during 2011.
+In 2011, the Second E-Money Directive ("2EMD") came into effect.
 2EMD enables authorized e-money institutions to provide payment services and issue e-money throughout the European Economic Area under a single regulatory framework.
 By obtaining the status as an authorized e-money institution together with its principal memberships of Visa and MasterCard, Euronet has been able to expand its Independent ATM Deployed ("IAD") networks across Europe.
-By the end of 2014, Euronet's network of ATMs had expanded to include Austria, Denmark, France, Greece, Italy, Romania, Serbia, Slovakia, Spain, Ukraine, the U.K., the Middle East, India and China.
+By the end of 2015, Euronet's IAD network of ATMs had expanded to include 19 countries.
+Our product portfolio for the EFT Processing Segment operates in 49 countries.

 In 2003, Euronet added a complementary business line through the acquisition of epay Limited ("epay"), which had offices in the U.K. and Australia.
-Through subsequent acquisitions between 2003 and 2010, the epay Segment continued to expand in Europe (Germany, Romania, Spain and the U.K.), the U.S., the Middle East, Asia and Brazil, and established new offices in New Zealand, Poland, India and Italy.
+Through subsequent acquisitions between 2003 and 2011, the epay Segment continued to expand in Europe (Germany, Romania, Spain and the U.K.), the U.S., the Middle East, Asia and Brazil, and established new offices in New Zealand, Poland, India and Italy.
 We believe the epay Segment is the world's leading international network for distribution and processing of prepaid mobile airtime ("top-up") as well as other electronic payment products and services.

 In 2007, we established the Money Transfer Segment after completing the acquisition of Los Angeles-based Ria, one of the largest global money transfer companies in terms of revenues and transaction volumes.
 Established in 1987, Ria originates and terminates transactions through a network of sending agents and Company-owned stores located around the world.
 In November 2009, Ria obtained a payment services license under the Payment Services Directive ("PSD") from the U.K. Financial Services Authority, which allowed Ria to operate under one license and one regulator for all European Economic Area Member States.
 The license also facilitated expansion into new markets through the sales of money transfers through agents in countries where the use of agents was not previously permitted.
-In addition to expanding the money transfer network, the segment expanded its product portfolio to offer complementary non-money transfer products such as bill payment and check cashing, and prepaid services in conjunction with the epay Segment.
+In 2014, Euronet added a complementary product to the money transfer portfolio through the acquisition of HiFX, which offers account-to-account international payment services to high-income individuals and small-to-medium sized businesses.
+In addition to expanding its money transfer network, the segment expanded its product portfolio to offer complementary non-money transfer products such as bill payment and check cashing, and prepaid services in conjunction with the epay Segment.

-2014 Developments
+2015 Developments